quiaro/AIE6/01_Prompt Engineering and Prototyping Best Practices/answers.md

 - Aspect Tested: **Accuracy: Excellent**.
 The information provided by the model is correct.
 - Aspect Tested: **Relevance: Excellent**.
 The information provided by the model is on topic.
 - Aspect Tested: **Clarity: Excellent**.
 The information provided by the model is easy to understand and it is outlined clearly.
-- Aspect Tested: **Conciseness: Good**.
-The explanation provided by the model is longer.
-It offers more examples, but each one is concise.
+- Aspect Tested: **Conciseness: Failed**.
+The explanation provided by the model is too long and gets cut off.
 - Aspect Tested: **Coherency: Excellent**.
 The explanation provided by the model is logical and well-structured.

 ### 2. Read the following paragraph and provide a concise summary of the key points…